-- a) Quality of keynote address presented at ITTO Annual Market Discussion enhanced; - b) Germane issues on international trade in tropical timber identified, ventilated and deliberated upon with appropriate recommendations for ITTO member countries, trade, industry and other relevant stakeholders; and - c) Quality and relevance of ITTO Annual Market Discussion improved.
+- a) Quality of keynote address presented at ITTO Annual Market Discussion enhanced; - b) Germane issues on international trade in tropical timber identified, ventilated and deliberated upon with appropriate recommendations for ITTO member countries, trade, industry and other relevant stakeholders; and - c) Quality and relevance of ITTO Annual Market Discussion improved. - IV.
+Target Countries ITTO member countries - V. Duration and Timing 24 months - VI.
+Budget US\$70,000

-CONTINUE TO PUBLISH THE ITTO BI-WEEKLY MARKET INFORMATION SERVICE (MIS)
+CONTINUE TO PUBLISH THE ITTO MARKET INFORMATION SERVICE (MIS)

-[ITTA, 2006, Articles 27, 28] [Draft Strategic Action Plan 2013-2018, Strategic Priority 5]
+[ITTA, 2006, Articles 27, 28] [ITTO Strategic Action Plan 2013-2018, Strategic Priority 5]

 The Market Information Service (MIS) has been part of the Secretariat's work since 1996.
-The main output of the activity [originally PD 16/93 Rev.3 (M)] is the bi-weekly Tropical Timber Market Report (TTMR).
+The main output of the activity [originally PD 16/93 Rev.3 (M)] is the Tropical Timber Market Report (TTMR).
 The report contains price data for about 500 tropical timber products as well as relevant market news from around the globe.
 The TTMR is disseminated online, by email and in hardcopy to over 12,000 subscribers.